aditya-raj/careers/README.rst

 Engineer
 --------

-We want very smart people who are accustomed to moving fast under conditions of uncertainty to help us build features related to our front- and back-end features.
+We want very smart people who are accustomed to moving fast under conditions of uncertainty.

 Responsibilities
 ++++++++++++++++

 - Analyze, architect, and develop applications on LAMP stack: Ubuntu, Apache, MySQL/PostgreSQL, Python (within Django framework).

-- Research, analyze, implement and integrate new mechanisms and technologies to solve technical problems (don't reinvent the wheel).
+- Research, implement and integrate new mechanisms and technologies to solve technical problems (don't reinvent the wheel).

-- Be prepared to move fast and be flexible.
+- Be prepared to move fast and be flexible, holding your own alongside some very talented engineers.

 Experience